How to Take OSHA Training

 - Mandatory training must be considered paid "work time," according to the Fair Labor Standards Act

-However, these rules don't apply to OSHA Outreach courses, since OSHA considers them voluntary.
+However, these rules don't apply to OSHA Outreach courses since OSHA considers them voluntary.
 Some employers make a valid DOL card a condition of employment at hiring.
-In those cases, employees have to pay for 10-Hour or 30-Hour training themselves.
-Online training can be the best option in these cases, because it's affordable, flexible, and self-paced.
+In those cases, employees must pay for 10-Hour or 30-Hour training themselves.
+Online training can be the best option in these cases because it's affordable, flexible, and self-paced.

 How Often is Training Required?

 It varies.
 OSHA's guidelines say that follow-up or refresher training should be conducted if:

 - Standards, policies, or procedures change in a way that impacts safety training

 - Employee performance proves that previous training was inadequate or not understood

 - The required frequency for training is about to elapse

 Not all OSHA standards have training frequency built into the language, but many do.
 Phrases like "at least annually" cover all of the circumstances above.
 For Outreach courses, OSHA's position is that the training never expires.
 However, employers and jurisdictions that require DOL cards usually make employees repeat the course periodically.
 The frequency varies, but it's typically between 3 and 5 years.